 The Company recognize assets and liabilities that arise from leases.
-For operating leases, the Company is required to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, in the statement of financial position.
+For operating leases, the Company is required to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, in the statements of financial position.
 The Company utilized a discount rate of 5.5% to determine the present value of the future lease payments which represents the Company's incremental borrowing rate.

-The Company recorded a reduction of the non-current portion of the lease liability and an offsetting reduction in the right-of-use assets of \$22,500 during the three months ended March 31, 2020 and 2019.
+The Company recorded a reduction of the lease liability and an offsetting reduction in the right-of-use assets of \$22,500 during the three months ended June 30, 2020 and 2019.
+The Company recorded a reduction of the lease liability and an offsetting reduction in the right-of-use assets of \$45,000 during the six months ended June 30, 2020 and 2019.
 See additional information regarding leases in Note 5 - Commitments.